Abdelrahman822000/codealpha_tasks/Task1_HangmanGame_Final_Version 1.5.5/README.md

 If you have Python you can check the code in "Hangman_Game.py"

-First check that you have "tkinter" and "customtkinter" libraries downloaded
+First, check that you have "tkinter" and "customtkinter" libraries downloaded

-If the libraries isn't downloaded you can download ny typing this commands in the terminal: pip install tkinter pip install customtkinter
+If the libraries aren't downloaded you can download them by typing this commands in the terminal: pip install tkinter pip install customtkinter